 You have requested our opinion (the "Fairness Opinion") as to whether the proposed combination (the "Merger") of America First Mortgage Investments, Inc. (the "Company") and America First Participating/Preferred Equity Mortgage Fund Limited Partnership ("Prep Fund 1"), America First Prep Fund 2 Limited Partnership ("Prep Fund 2"), and America First Prep Fund 2 Pension Series Limited Partnership ("Pension Fund", and together with Prep Fund 1 and Prep Fund 2, the "Partnerships"), including the allocation of shares of common stock of the Company (the "Common Stock") among the Partnerships is fair to the Unitholders, from a financial point of view.
 We have issued our Fairness Opinion on the basis of (i) participation of the three Partnerships and (ii) participation solely of Prep Fund 1 and Prep Fund 2.
-All capitalized terms used in this Fairness Opinion Statement/Prospectus.
+All capitalized terms used in this Fairness Opinion shall have the same meaning as set forth in the Preliminary Consent Solicitation Statement/Prospectus.